Stochastic heat differences between many-particle and density field descriptions: Discussion

-\black{ The multiple-layered route (i) Hamiltonian dynamics $\Rightarrow$ (ii) GLE $\Rightarrow$ (iii) the memoryless Langevin eq. $\Rightarrow$ (iv) the Dean--Kawasaki eq. passes through the stochastic particle picture formulated by the Langevin equation.
+The multiple-layered route (i) Hamiltonian dynamics $\Rightarrow$ (ii) GLE $\Rightarrow$ (iii) the memoryless Langevin equation $\Rightarrow$ (iv) the Dean--Kawasaki equation passes through the stochastic particle picture formulated by the Langevin equation.
 The step from (i) to (ii) is implemented on rigorous mathematical instructions with the projection operators to derive the linear and the nonlinear GLE~\cite{JCP_Zwanzig_1960,PTP_Mori_1965,JPhysA_Kawasaki_1973,Grabert,PhysRep_Schilling_2022,arXiv_Dengler_2016}.
 The next step from (ii) to (iii) inserts the Markovian limit considered as the coarse-grainings in this article.
 Note that potential of mean force often implicitly employed in modeling soft matter like polymers needs particular attention because the standard FDR of second kind expressed with a linear memory kernel is not necessarily ensured~\cite{PhysRep_Schilling_2022,EPL_Glatzel_Schilling_2021}.
-Although those controversial points warrant careful inspections, if the system of interest is phenomenologically well described by memoryless Langevin eq. with the FDR of second kind, the idealization from the microscopic picture should require the temporal resolution change (Markovian limit) in any coarse-graining strategies.
+Although those controversial points warrant careful inspections, if the system of interest is phenomenologically well described by memoryless Langevin equation with the FDR of second kind, the idealization from the microscopic picture should require the temporal resolution change (Markovian limit) in any coarse-graining strategies.
 Incidentally, a projection scheme with the harmonic bath survives the bare external force potential intact and does not get involved in this issue~\cite{JStatPhys_Zwanzig_1973,PhysRep_Schilling_2022}.
-After the Markovian limit being taken, the temporally local formulation eventually allows us to apply the Ito formula into stochastic differential equations on the way from (iii) to (iv), although the colored noises and the memory integral kernels in the GLE are now formidable to deal with. }
+After the Markovian limit being taken, the temporally local formulation eventually allows us to apply the Ito formula into stochastic differential equations on the way from (iii) to (iv), although the colored noises and the memory integral kernels in the GLE are now formidable to deal with.

-\black{ Besides the multiple-layered one, the direct route from (i) to (iv) discussed with the projection operators and the Markovian limit in the literature~\cite{PRE_Yoshimori_2005} finds the Dean--Kawasaki eq. while not going through the stochastic particle picture expressed by the Langevin eq. }
+Besides the multiple-layered one, the direct route from (i) to (iv) discussed with the projection operators and the Markovian limit in the literature~\cite{PRE_Yoshimori_2005} finds the Dean--Kawasaki equation while not going through the stochastic particle picture expressed by the Langevin equation.